matn7/CS-Notes/src/main/java/compact/work.md

 * External secrets/config systems.

 **9. What is the difference between build and image?**
-* build → builds image from Dockerfile.
+* build → builds image from `Dockerfile`.
 * image → pulls pre-built image.

 **10. How do you scale services in Docker Compose?**
-* Using: `docker-compose up --scale service=n`, though limited compared to orchestration tools like Kubernetes.
+* `docker-compose up --scale service=n`, though limited compared to orchestration tools like Kubernetes.

 **11. What are Docker Compose profiles?**
 * Profiles allow selective startup of services (e.g., dev vs test environments).